apache/druid/docs/tutorials/cluster.md

   -->

-Apache Druid (incubating) is designed to be deployed as a scalable, fault-tolerant cluster.
+Apache Druid is designed to be deployed as a scalable, fault-tolerant cluster.

 In this document, we'll set up a simple cluster and discuss how it can be further configured to meet your needs.